just95/toml.dart/README.md

 ### Load Configuration Files

-Before any configuration file can be parsed the library needs to know how to load it.
+Before any configuration file can be parsed, the library needs to know how to load it.
-There are two default methods available, but you can easily implement your own loading mechanism as further described below.
+There are two default methods available, but you can easily implement your own loading mechanism as described in the next section.

 If your code is running in the **browser**, you probably want to use XHR to fetch the file from the server.